ServeurpersoCom/s2s.cpp/docs/ARCHITECTURE.md

 ## Sentence splitting

+The LLM is queried with `stream: true` and read as SSE, and the voice starts on the first complete sentence while the model keeps writing: the time to first audio is the time to the first sentence, not to the whole answer.

-The LLM stream is split into synthesis units, the sentence and nothing else.
+The stream is split into synthesis units, the sentence and nothing else.
 A terminator is confirmed by the character after it, which keeps decimals and abbreviations whole, and a line break ends a unit too.
 There is no length cap: cutting on a character count lands mid syntagm.